 Realize today that you can be the best version of yourself.

 6. Learn to love the person you have become.

-You wouldn’t be the person you are now without everything that has happened up until this point.
-As difficult as the past has been, it has made you who you are today, and that is a great thing!
+You wouldn’t be the person you are without everything that has happened up until now.
+As difficult as the past has been, it has made you who you are today, which is excellent!